Ultracompact hybrid stars consistent with multimessenger astrophysics

-Here we address the structure of hybrid stars in the light of current astrophysical observations and show that a strongly first-order phase transition may lead to the emergence of {\it hybrid stars with extremely small radii and a very narrow range of masses for any given parameter set.
+Here we address the structure of hybrid stars which are consistent with current astrophysical observations and show that a strong first-order phase transition may lead to the emergence of {\it hybrid stars with extremely small radii and a very narrow range of masses for any given parameter set.
 However, the masses of these objects can be varied broadly by changing the parameters of the equation of state (EoS) while keeping the resultant stellar sequences consistent with current multimessenger astrophysical data.} This sheds new light on the ways the current astrophysical constraints can be interpreted.
-For example, our analysis below confirms that, as previously noted \cite{Lijj2021,Christian2021}, the masses and radii inferred from NICER observations can be interpreted as originating from the nucleonic branch of mass-twins, while the hybrid branch contains stars whose tidal deformabilities (hereafter TD) are consistent with the GW170817 observation.
+For example, our analysis below confirms that, as previously noted \cite{Lijj2021,Christian2021b}, the masses and radii inferred from NICER observations can be interpreted as originating from the nucleonic branch of mass-twins, while the hybrid branch contains stars whose tidal deformabilities (hereafter TD) are consistent with the GW170817 observation.
 Another implication of our study is a shift in the paradigm stating that a small $R\simeq 6$-9~km radius objects, if discovered, would be strange stars (for a review see Ref.~\cite{Weber2005}).
-As we show below, ultra-compact objects arising from a strongly first-order phase transition can have radii covering the range where so far only strange stars (objects arising within the Witten-Bodmer conjecture about the ground state of absolute stable state of matter~\cite{Witten1984,Bodmer1971}) were predicted.
+As we show below, ultracompact objects arising from a strong first-order phase transition can have radii covering the range where so far only strange stars (objects arising within the Witten-Bodmer conjecture about the ground state of absolute stable state of matter~\cite{Witten1984,Bodmer1971}) were predicted.
 Previously, Drago et al.~\cite{Drago2013} addressed the compatibility of large masses and small radii, in terms of two separate families of compact stars.
-Their scenario invokes very compact hadronic stars, whose EoS is soft, and quark stars whose EoS is stiff.
+Their scenario invokes very compact hadronic stars, whose EoS is soft, and strange stars whose EoS is stiff.
+The strange star hypothesis by itself is compatible with the NICER data~\cite{Horvath2021IJMPD} and deformabilities inferred from GW170817~\cite{Lourenco2021PhRvD}, but has been the only one that accounted for very small radii in the range of 6-9~km.
 As we show below, large masses and small radii are possible to accommodate within a single-family scenario, which needs to be incorporated in the analysis of the current astrophysics data.